pi-tv/pi-tv.github.io/_posts/linux/2020-01-01-ubuntu-misc.md

 ---
-title: Ubuntu keep working on closed lid
+title: Ubuntu misc
 tags: [Ubuntu, Linux]
-desc: Keep working on laptop even if the lid is closed
+desc: Ubuntu misc
-date: 2018-05-18
+date: 2021-03-11
 ---

+# Ubuntu misc
-# Ubuntu keep working on closed lid
+## Ubuntu keep working on closed lid

 To keep working on laptop even if the lid is closed set `HandleLidSwitch=ignore` in the "/etc/systemd/logind.conf" file.